Filing for divorce in Nevada differs vastly from filing a divorce in the State of New York, for instance.

 - Relative income of both parents

-Residency when filing for divorce in Nevada
+Residency when you File for Divorce in Nevada

 One party to the divorce must have lived in the State of Nevada for a minimum of six continuous weeks before filing to be eligible to file.
 The resident must also intend to remain in Nevada for the foreseeable future.
 In other words, the resident must intend to remain in Nevada even after the divorce has been granted at least for some time.